Count To 20

 Drama Games for Story Books

-Two activities for exploring story books through drama
+Two amazing drama activities for bringing story books to life through drama!

 Fruit Salad

-A game of quick reactions and verbal dexterity
+A fun game encouraging fast reactions and verbal dexterity by saying the names of fruits.

 Grandma’s Footsteps